Articles & Guides

 3. Set up a feeding plan meeting

-Before the first official day of child care, set up a “feeding plan meeting” between parent and caregiver, recommends Liz Whalen, a mom from New York whose daughter was cared for by extended family while Whalen worked.
+Before the first official day of child care, set up a “feeding plan meeting” between parent and caregiver, recommends Liz Whalen, a mom from New York whose daughter was cared for by extended family while she worked.

 Think of the initial meeting this way: The caregiver has the awesome opportunity to support the parent’s breastfeeding journey, and the parent wants to find ways to help make that happen.
 Parents and caregivers should use this initial meeting to ask questions, communicate their needs, set expectations and discuss any concerns.